aesara-devs/aesara/doc/extending/graph_rewriting.rst

 The point of :obj:`optdb` is that you might want to apply many optimizations to a computation graph in many unique patterns.
-For example, you might want to do optimization X, then optimization Y, then optimization Z. And then maybe optimization Y is an :class:`EquilibriumOptimizer` containing :class:`NodeRewriter`\s A, B and C which are applied on every node of the graph until they all fail to change it.
+For example, you might want to do optimization X, then optimization Y, then optimization Z. And then maybe optimization Y is an :class:`EquilibriumGraphRewriter` containing :class:`NodeRewriter`\s A, B and C which are applied on every node of the graph until they all fail to change it.
 If some optimizations act up, we want an easy way to turn them off.
 Ditto if some optimizations are very CPU-intensive and we don't want to take the time to